 PCB is 4-layer with the following stackup: signals, ground, split power, and signals.
-Layout design is not described here as it is its own matter.
+Layout design is not described in detail.
 This design is quite simple but as it is also small, 4-layer board was used.

 Below are layout images

 Audio measurements were performed with Audio Precision APx585 using external +12/-12 V supply.
 Measurements are done without THAT1606 balanced drivers unless otherwise mentioned.
 These measurements are done on Addon BalOut in isolation, not stacked on H-DAC.

 - THD+N ratio at 2 Vrms / 1 kHz output signal (20 kHz bandwidth):

 - Without THAT1606: better than -109 dB (this is the distortion figure of the measurement instrument)

 - Crosstalk: 128 dB at 1 kHz, 113 dB at 10 kHz

 Note that THAT1606 has 6 dB gain, therefore signal level with it is rather high 12 dBV, or 4 Vrms.